 Q. What is the thesis?

 A. The thesis project is a creative work.
 For fiction students this means a novel, novella, or collection of short stories; poetry students complete a collection of poems; and creative nonfiction students write an essay collection, memoir, or work of literary journalism.
-The thesis project is discussed at length with your primary adviser, usually your thesis committee chair.
+The thesis project is discussed at length with your thesis committee chair.

 Q. How many students do you accept each academic year?